timscriv/til/README.md

-# til
+# TIL
-A collection of the little tidbits of knowledge and notes that I have.
+My collection of thoughts and notes to small things that I learn and feel like remembering for later.